 (d) Allows the institution or program the opportunity to respond in writing to the report of the on-site review;

-(e) Conducts its own analysis of the self-study and supporting documentation furnished by the institution or program, the report of the on-site review, the institution's or program's response to the report, and any other appropriate information from other sources to determine whether the institution or program complies with the agency's standards;
+(e) Conducts its own analysis of the self-study and supporting documentation furnished by the institution or program, the report of the on-site review, the institution's or program's response to the report, and any other information substantiated by the agency from other sources to determine whether the institution or program complies with the agency's standards;

-(f) Provides the institution or program with a detailed written report that assesses—

-(1) The institution's or program's compliance with the agency's standards, including areas needing improvement; and

-(2) The institution's or program's performance with respect to student achievement.
+(f) Provides the institution or program with a detailed written report that assesses the institution's or program's compliance with the agency's standards, including areas needing improvement, and the institution's or program's performance with respect to student achievement.

-(g) Requires institutions that offer distance education or correspondence education to have processes in place through which the institution establishes that the student who registers in a distance education or correspondence education course or program is the same student who participates in and completes the course or program and receives the academic credit.
-The agency meets this requirement if it—
+(g) Requires institutions to have processes in place through which the institution establishes that the student who registers in any course offered via distance education or correspondence is the same student who academically engages in the course or program. ;

-(1) Requires institutions to verify the identity of a student who participates in class or coursework by using, at the option of the institution, methods such as—

-(i) A secure login and pass code;

-(ii) Proctored examinations; and

-(iii) New or other technologies and practices that are effective in verifying student identity; and

-(2) Makes clear in writing that institutions must use processes that protect student privacy and notify students of any projected additional student charges associated with the verification of student identity at the time of registration or enrollment.
+(h) Makes clear in writing that institutions must use processes that protect student privacy and notify students of any projected additional student charges associated with the verification of student identity at the time of registration or enrollment.

 (Authority: 20 U.S.C.
-1099b)

-[ 64 FR 56617, Oct.
+1099b) [64 FR 56617, Oct.
 20, 1999, as amended at 74 FR 55427, Oct.
 27, 2009]